teweldemat/funcscript/docs/reference/built-in-symbols.md

 # Built-in Symbols

 FuncScript registers every built-in helper under the symbols documented below.
-The names are case-sensitive and match how you call them inside scripts.
+Symbol lookup is case-insensitive, so the canonical names listed here can be written in any casing.
 Wherever an operator has both infix and function-call forms, you can use either (`1 + 2` or `+(1, 2)`).

 ## Arithmetic Operators
 - `+`, `-`, `*`, `/`, `%` – Standard arithmetic on integers, long integers, and floats.
 Pure integer chains stay integral as long as each division is exact; otherwise values promote to floating point automatically.